IBM-Bluemix-Docs/mass-data-migration/manage-request.md

       </tr>
       <caption style="caption-side:bottom;">Table 1.
 Describes the {{site.data.keyword.mdms_short}} request options</caption>
     </table>

+    When you pick a delivery location for your device, consider the weight of the device and accessibility.
+The device weighs 66 pounds, and it comes equipped with wheels and pop-up handle for maneuvering.
+    {: tip}

 5. Read the {{site.data.keyword.mdms_short}} service agreement, and then select the **{{site.data.keyword.mdms_short}} Services Agreement** check box.
 6. Click **Submit order** to complete your request.